‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

 When Trump tweeted a video asking protesters to return home, a barrage of posts ripped through the forum expressing a mix of disbelief and frustration.

 “HE ASKED US TO COME.
-‘JAn 6 WILL BE WILD’” wrote the user “RiverFenix” in a post quoting Trump’s tweet from last month.
+‘JAn 6 WILL BE WILD,’ ” wrote the user “RiverFenix” in a post quoting Trump’s tweet from last month.
 “IM AM SO CONFUSED SOMEONE SHAKE ME AWAKE,” the account added.

 While some posters expressed continued allegiance to the president, many others responded with cynicism.
 “Let’s move on to someone that will actually fight and isn’t afraid of scrutiny,” one user commented.
 “He led us to slaughter,” said another.